Romans 7 Bible Study

 [Romans 7:11] 11 for sin, taking an opportunity through the commandment, deceived me and through it killed me.
 12 So then, the Law is holy, and the commandment is holy and righteous and good.

 Paul is not a law hater and neither are we.
 The law is PERFECT but you can’t get saved, become righteous, or avoid sin by that system.
 That’s the point.

 You need the grace system, and you can’t have a little of both.
-Your married to one or the other.
+You are married to one or the other.
 If you take Jesus with a pinch of the law you’re cheating on Jesus.
 You died to the law so you could join another.

 [Romans 7:13] 13 Therefore did that which is good become a cause of death for me?
 May it never be!
 Rather it was sin, in order that it might be shown to be sin by effecting my death through that which is good, so that through the commandment sin would become utterly sinful.